What's the latest on European travel restrictions?

 - A state of emergency has been declared in Latvia until 7 February.

-- A 10-day self-isolation must be observed upon arrival in Latvia from countries with more than 50 new cases of Covid-19 infection per 100,000 inhabitants in the last 14 days.
+- A 10-day self-isolation must be observed upon arrival in Latvia from countries with more than 50 new cases of COVID-19 per 100,000 inhabitants in the last 14 days.

-- UK travellers can visit Latvia, providing they take a COVID-19 test upon arrival.

 - From 15 January, all arrivals will have to show evidence of a negative COVID-19 test performed no more than 72 hours before flying to be allowed to enter Latvia.